wrld3d/wrld-indoor-maps-api/FORMAT.md

 #### Archive structure

 Indoor maps are submitted to the REST API as a specially structured .ZIP archive.
-This should contain a main JSON file describing the building and referencing each of the building’s levels.
+This should contain a file named `main.json`.
+The main JSON file describes the building and references each of the building’s levels.
 Each level’s geometry is then described in a separate GeoJSON file.

 ```
 westport-house.zip/
-├── westport-house.json
+├── main.json
 ├── westport-house-floor-gf.geojson
 ├── westport-house-floor-1.geojson
 ├── westport-house-floor-2.geojson